ash-teach/dgl-104/docs/dgl104-2024wi/week-02.md

 The code review will be a little less comfortable.
 This is because the `AI2` code won't render on GitHub, so you'll have to download your peer's code, run it, and submit comments through a non-standard means.
 I'll demonstrate this via video during Week 2.

 ### [RECOMMENDED] START WORK ON PROGRAMMING PRACTICE ARTICLE
 You can read more about the Programming Practice Article assignment on the Brightspace assignments tab.
 Suffice to say, the article is due the week of Feb.
 12th - four weeks from now - and starting work on it now will help keep you on track.
 Take a read through the topic options, do some brainstorming around the angle you'd like to take, and perhaps start collecting some resources.
+Take a look at the [Programming Practice article guide](https://github.com/nic-dgl104-winter-2024/guide-programming-practice-article) I've written to get started!

 ### [REQUIRED] OPTIONAL RESOURCES
 Since optional resources are... well... _optional_, I will rarely require you to engage with them.
 However, as you are becoming comfortable with this class and how to navigate required and recommended work I'd like you to take some time this week to engage with at least _one_ of the [optional resources](#optional-resources) below.